 Students are allowed up to two 10-minute breaks per seven (7) hour day.
 Morning break is scheduled after theory class.
 The afternoon break is unscheduled, to be taken between 2 p.m. and 3 p.m.
 Breaks are not to exceed 10 minutes each.
 Students are not required to clock in and out during regular breaks if they do not exceed 10 minutes and they remain on-campus; however, if a student needs longer than 10 minutes, or needs to leave the campus grounds during a break (or any other time), they MUST clock out.
-Failure to clock out and back in under these circumstances will result in disciplinary action and a loss of attendance hours for that period of time.
-Leaving campus while on the clock constitutes as academic dishonesty and could result in suspension and discipline up to and including dismissal.
-Academic Dishonesty also includes attempting to clock in for someone else or have someone else clock in for you.

-6 12:00 p.m. - 12:30 p.m.
+&lt;sup>6 12:00 p.m. - 12:30 p.m.
 Cosmetology Freshman lunch break.
 Lunch and break times may vary to ensure staff and students have adequate time and space for their breaks.